To the introduction of ReMusic's Spark Award

 Happy birthday, KR Audio.
 Good luck, dear Eunice.

-In my listening room, and not only here, I have had the honor of long testing one of the most significant devices of the brand: the KR Audio VA350 monotriode Integrated Tube Amplifier.
-This “apple pie” - seeing that my mouth waters at its listening - is a massive integrated amplifier, albeit with only 30+30 Watt RMS.
+In my listening room, and not only here, I have had the honor of testing for a long time one of the most significant devices of the brand: the KR Audio VA350 monotriode Integrated Tube Amplifier.
+This “apple pie” - seeing that my mouth waters when I listen to it - is a massive integrated amplifier, albeit with only 30+30 Watt RMS.

-The VA350 is huge (but not gigantic), compact, stout: just as we would like to imagine a bit retro’ amp with up-to-date performances.
-The cabinet is metallic, with a black orange peel varnish finish and a thick glass envelope on the top where tubes and transformers mirror themselves.
+The VA350 is huge (but not gigantic), compact, stout: just as we would like to imagine a retro’ amp with updated performances.
+The cabinet is metallic, with a black varnish finish with orange peel texture and a thick glass cover where tubes and transformers mirror themselves.

-The heat sinking flanks are just decorative, since the warmth that heats your listening room comes from the tube heat sink towers - in pure Fritz Lang’s Metropolis style - and from the transformers, in particular from the input ones (less from the output lateral ones).
-The towers also do as a protection for the tubes and slightly push them in the right position with a damping and heat-resisting o-ring put on their apex.
+The heat sinks on the flanks are just decorative, since the warmth that heats your listening room comes from the heat sink towers for the tubes - in pure Fritz Lang’s Metropolis style - and from the transformers, in particular from the input ones (less from the lateral outputs).
+The towers also act as a protection for the tubes and slightly push them in the right position with a damping and heat-resisting o-ring put on their apex.

 I was almost forgotten the WBT and RCA output connectors for the rec out.